ortus-docs/coldbox-docs/layouts_n_views/implicit_layoutview_declaration/index.md

 # Implicit Layout/View Declarations

 Now that we have seen what layouts and views are, where they are located and some samples, let's dig deeper.
-There is a special section in the configuration file of an application just for layouts and views.
-This section is the layouts section and you can find much more in detail information in the [Configuration CFC](http://wiki.coldbox.org/wiki/ConfigurationCFC.cfm) guide.
-Let's look at a sample declaration below:
+There is a special section in the configuration file of an application just for layouts and views called `layouts` that you can use to implicity match views to specific layouts.

 ```js
 //Register Layouts